- Good powertrain

 The 2019 BMW X1 is the most affordable vehicle in the automaker’s lineup for 2019, but it doesn’t stay that way for long.

 The small crossover includes a good list of standard equipment, but its value is stretched at nearly $36,000 to start.
 Even adding color to the X1’s exterior is a spend-up extra; black or white is free.

 The base equipment includes synthetic leather upholstery, 18-inch wheels, a 6.5-inch infotainment screen, Bluetooth connectivity, a leather-wrapped steering wheel, USB charge port, automatic emergency braking, power-adjustable front seats, and one year of Apple CarPlay compatibility.
-That’s good enough for a point above average on our scale, but we quickly take it back for an Apple CarPlay subscription model (first year is free, $80/year thereafter) that we wish BMW would take back.
-The X1 gets a 5 for features.
+That’s good enough for a point above average on our scale, and we add one more for its good warranty, but we quickly take one back for an Apple CarPlay subscription model (first year is free, $80/year thereafter) that we wish BMW would take back.
+The X1 gets a 6 for features.
 (Read more about how we rate cars.)